isir/greta/README.md

 > **🎯 Purpose**: Demonstrate modernization possibilities and next-generation AI capabilities
 >
 > **⚡ Use at your own discretion for research and evaluation purposes.**
+>
+> NOTE: Passed CI, but many many errors when you launch...

 ---